Cubby-hole: Meanings in various countries

 In South Africa, cubby-hole or cubby is the word for a glove compartment in a vehicle.
-This usage is also common in Barbados, Zambia, Botswana and Zimbabwe, as well as parts of Southern Minnesota; Michigan; Madison, South Dakota; and Northwest Wyoming.
+This usage is also common in Barbados, Zambia, Botswana and Zimbabwe, as well as in some parts of the USA: Southern Minnesota; Michigan; Madison, South Dakota; and Northwest Wyoming.

 In the UK, Ireland and Canada, it may refer to the cupboard under the stairs.
 In Quebec, the French word cagibi, which is a contraction of cage à bijoux, and roughly translates as "jewel case", is synonymous with a triangular storage walk-in located directly under the inner stairs of a house.

 In the United States, a cubby-hole most often refers to a small square or rectangle-shaped space where children may keep their personal belongings, such as in a preschool or kindergarten setting.
 These cubby-holes are often constructed out of the same materials as bookshelves and have a similar appearance save for the division of the cubbies themselves.